 We don't know longer term how trees will progress or how much fruit is possible - it's an experiment so far with no guarantees but if the tree wasn't cropping enough one could always cut a hole in the bottom and/or sides of the bag and plant it in a bigger container or in the ground as normal.

 If the bag is to be kept above ground, growers could consider an 80 Litre size EverGrow Bag for a more even moisture level and potentially a bigger crop.
 Dimensions are 50cm diameter and approximately 45cm tall.
 The base has the same double thickness of green and grey material as the sidewalls.
 If customers prefer not to have smaller roots grow through the base adhering it to the soil, there is an option of placing the bag on concrete, or a pallet/cinder blocks – which will aid further in drainage.
-Current cost is $47.99, or with handles added $56.49.
-Contact us directly to place an order for these.
+You may add optional handles to your bag if desired for an extra cost.

 Contact us for more information, all feedback is very welcome.